eyupbarlas/KeyFinder-Docs/Docs/Enabling Telegram Bot(ENG).md

    ![newbot](https://ucarecdn.com/93c96757-1522-4062-a141-3530a56f66f2/)

    - Enter the Display Name and User Name for the bot.
+Later on you can customise the way you want, but before enter these two names.

    ![names](https://ucarecdn.com/861b41ff-1e77-418f-b6dd-294bd3a6d047/)